QuinAiton/Rippa/README.md

 <details>
 <summary><strong>What's up with the CSS?
 Why are you using @apply?</strong></summary>

 Previously, `@apply` was used to extract component classes away from your javascript files.
 However, since then Tailwind has been opposed to this approach.
-In the coming releases HULL will move away from this approach in favor of applying styles directly to the components so functionality and styling is done in one place.
+In the coming releases RIPPA will move away from this approach in favor of applying styles directly to the components so functionality and styling is done in one place.

 You can read more about Tailwind's stance on `@apply` here: https://tailwindcss.com/docs/reusing-styles#avoiding-premature-abstraction